McTavishLab/R_OpenTree_tutorials/_episodes/02-get-induced.md

 Generally, this happens when phylogenetic information does not match taxonomic information.
 For example, extinct lineages are sometimes phylogenetically included within the taxon but are taxonomically excluded, making the taxon appear as paraphyletic.
-On the browser, you can still get to the subtree.
+On the [Open Tree of Life browser](https://tree.opentreeoflife.org/opentree/argus/ottol@372706), you can still get to the subtree.
 From R, you need to do something else first.